 Then there are more everyday problems.
 Giants outside their society have trouble with the homes, tools, and transportation of smaller races.
 Food’s a problem too: though dietary needs may be low relative to mass, Giants will still eat human hosts out of house and home.

-Similarly, armor scaled up in each of the three dimensions would be impenetrably thick to hapless human foes, but would likely be unwearably heavy to the Giant too, with weight multiplied by the cube of the height multiple.
-Big guys will typically have to wear armor that’s not appreciably thicker than human armor.
-That makes for disappointlingly flimsy protection from the Giant’s point of view, but at least keeps the weight multiple down to a managable square of the height multiple.
+Similarly, armor scaled up in each of the three dimensions would be impenetrably thick to hapless human foes, but might also be unwearably heavy to the Giant, with weight multiplied by the cube of the height multiple.
+Because of this, big guys will typically have to wear armor that’s not appreciably thicker than human armor.
+That makes for disappointingly flimsy protection from the Giant’s point of view, but human-thickness armor would at least keep the weight multiple down to a manageable square of the height multiple.

-Giant gear will be heavy for itself, with weight scaling up faster than structural soundness.
+Overall, giant gear will be heavy relative to its own robustness, with weight scaling up faster than structural soundness.
 Giants can lighten the load by cutting some dimensions – say, making a fry pan thin-walled, or reworking a giant broadsword to rapier slimness – but that only increases the fragility problem.

 It’s an interesting twist on fantasy convention that “real” tiny Faerie might toss their gear (and themselves!) about with haphazard abandon, while “real” Giants would learn to go about their business deliberately and delicately, even within their own Giant villages!

 The hard science view of giant creatures is covered by the above notes.
 Here’s a summary in system-agnostic terms; if your preferred game system doesn’t already handle these effects, you may want to do some rules tweaking before unleashing the big boys.